 - Salt Pan

 - Reedbuck Vlei

 The Sinamatella area in Hwange has an expansive view over the park, as well as some surrounding pans and dams worth visiting for wildlife sightings on a safari to Hwange:

 - Shumba Pan

-The central area of the park is Main Camp, where you pay your entry fees for the day or the duration of your stay.
+The central area of the park is where Main Camp is situated.
+Here you pay your entry fees for the day or the duration of your stay.
 Its pans and viewing platforms are some of the most wildlife-rich areas in Hwange, all year round.
 It also boasts a healthy birdlife, with carmine bee-eaters arriving for the rainy season, pairs of crowned cranes as well as the pennant nightjar.
-Recommended pans to visit when in Main Camp area:
+Recommended pans to visit when in the Main Camp area on a Hwange safari: